anthonymelchor/CICD-lambda-serverless/README.md

-# Project Introduction: Streamlined AWS CodePipeline for Lambda and CloudFormation
+# Streamlined AWS CodePipeline for Lambda and CloudFormation

 Welcome to the GitHub repository: [CICD-lambda-serverless](https://github.com/anthonymelchor/CICD-lambda-serverless.git).
 This project is all about optimizing your deployment process with an AWS CodePipeline that seamlessly handles Lambda functions and CloudFormation stacks.